kadspace/multapp-autoclicker/README.md

 ## Features

 - Click to earn money (after solving at least one math problem)
-- Use spacebar as a shortcut for clicking
+- Use spacebar as a shortcut for clicking (works everywhere, even when typing in answer fields)
 - Solve multiplication problems of varying difficulty for different rewards
 - Track your clicks per second
 - Purchase upgrades to increase your click power